 Appointees to permanent and fixed term specialist teacher roles in U6 and above schools must relinquish all permanent salary units.
 They may hold 1 fixed term unit if the school:

 requires continuation of a specific responsibility

-U5 schoolsUpon application, a U5 composite school board of trustees may be able to have some flexibility in the limit of holding 1 fixed term unit together with the specialist teacher allowance.
+U5 schoolsUpon application, a U5 composite school board may be able to have some flexibility in the limit of holding 1 fixed term unit together with the specialist teacher allowance.

 U1 to U4 schoolsSpecialist teacher appointees in U1 to U4 area schools can't hold more than 2 permanent units and hold no more than 1 fixed term unit in conjunction with the specialist teacher allowance.

-A time allowance of 0.16 FTTE is available to secondary and composite school boards of trustees that employ a teacher who holds a Study Support Grant awarded by the Ministry.
+A time allowance of 0.16 FTTE is available to secondary and composite school boards that employ a teacher who holds a Study Support Grant awarded by the Ministry.

-Te Atakura time allowances are provided to boards of trustees to recognise that the main role of these teachers is teaching Māori language.
+Te Atakura time allowances are provided to boards to recognise that the main role of these teachers is teaching Māori language.